Opt-In Art: Learning Art Styles Only from Few Examples: Blank Canvas Diffusion

-\paragraphcustom{Art-agnostic dataset.} To train an art-agnostic text-to-image model, we require a large text-image dataset that is ``art-free''.
-Most commonly used datasets contain numerous examples of art and paintings as diverse visual content is desirable for image generators.
-We leverage the SAM-LLava-Captions10M dataset \citep{chen2023pixartalpha}, which is derived from the SA-1B dataset \citep{kirillov2023segment} primarily intended for object segmentation in natural, open-world images.
+\paragraphcustom{Blank Canvas dataset.} Most existing diffusion models are trained on large-scale datasets of (text, image) pairs that inevitably contain paintings, drawings, illustrations and other forms of digital art.
+Our first goal is to curate a large text-image dataset that contains only photographs.
+We use the SAM-LLava-Captions10M dataset \citep{chen2023pixartalpha}, derived from the SA-1B dataset \citep{kirillov2023segment} primarily intended for object segmentation in natural, open-world images.
 We chose this dataset because the images in the SA-1B dataset were captured using a camera and are specifically intended to exclude any artworks.
-The text captions for SAM dataset are generated by a Large Vision-Language Model (Llava).
-Prior work has shown that automatically generated captions can also also be effective for training text-to-image models \citep{chen2023pixartalpha}.
+The text captions for SA-1B dataset are generated by a Large Vision-Language Model (Llava).
+Prior work has shown that automatically generated captions can also be effective for training text-to-image models \citep{chen2023pixartalpha}.

-Although the dataset primarily focuses on natural images, we find that it still included instances of visual art, such as stamps, paintings, and other artistic elements.
-While the dataset may not have been intentionally curated to include artworks, visual art is often difficult to avoid in real-world images.
-For example, we find photographs of tapestries and baroque architecture featuring artistic details that are ``clearly art''.
-Moreover, artistic expression frequently appears in unexpected places, from sculptural designs to logos and branding on everyday objects.
-Our goal is to distinguish between visual art and natural imagery, ensuring that everyday scenes and objects were represented while minimizing intentional artistic expression.
-We illustrate in Fig. \ref{fig:filtering} where we draw the line between an art image and not an art image, specifically, we focus on removing graphic arts, and leave other forms of art like architecture.
+Although our dataset is primarily composed of photographs, we find that it still contains instances of visual art, such as paintings, illustrations, and other artistic elements.
+While the dataset was not intentionally curated to include non-photographic artworks, visual art is often embedded in real-world imagery.
+For example, photographs of tapestries, baroque architecture, and decorative objects frequently feature artistic details.
+Moreover, artistic expression appears in unexpected places, from sculptural designs to branding and logos on everyday objects.

+Our goal is to distinguish between non-photographic visual art and natural imagery, ensuring that everyday scenes and objects are well-represented while minimizing the presence of intentional artistic expression.
+While our primary objective is to remove paintings from the dataset, we adopt a more conservative approach by filtering out other forms of visual art too.
+We make an exception for architectural elements, which, despite their artistic qualities, remain within the scope of our dataset.
+Figure \ref{fig:filtering} illustrates our filtering process, showing examples of included and excluded images.
+We focus on removing paintings and fine art while retaining architectural imagery and other real-world scenes.